vas3k/GodMode2/README.md

 ```

 Now run `$ python3 app.py` and open [localhost:1488](http://localhost:1488).
 You should see your Users table in the sidebar.

+Great, you've just created your first simple CRUD for `users` table.
+Check the Usage section to learn how to configure it.

 ## Usage